ichiLamuchy/Mobile-Web-Google-Scholarship/restaurant_P2_steps.md

 such as show post restrantinfo.js and mainjs?

-Logic,
+### How to use indexed DB
-browser get the skelton static from cache through service worker.
+Browser can get the Skelton static from cache through service worker.
 But updated dynamic contents from indexed db
 Open websocket to get updated contents from network (by pass http cache and sw) Browser update the contents to indexed db when the contents arrived

-(you need indexController.js for all the display this incluse regesterServiceWorker, event listeniner such as listening to websocket, pass it to json)
+### Fetch When do you use it

+fetch is use for making network request similar to http request. it use promise.

+promise
+synchronise behavior of request / response

+So simply when you use it is some thing need to be updated while it has been chached in between origin and browser

+ or need to display something

 #### Tip